 1) Our Practice Law.
 GA Code 43-10A-11.
 This section of Georgia Law governs scope of practice for LPC LCSW and MFT’s, educational requirements the process for governor appointments and general board procedures.

 3) Sections of Georgia’s Criminal Code.

 4) GA Code chapter, “Evidence”.
 Limits patient communication and information (“privilege”) admissible as evidence in court proceedings.

 Our Practice Law requires the board to write rules for the purposes of establishing licensing and CEU requirements, a code of ethics and so on.
 The GA LPC Requirements and Rules cannot violate either our Practice Law or other Georgia Law.
 The rules can only further clarify the law and add detail.
 A key role of the board attorney is to render legal opinions so the board can ensure a rule doesn’t violate law (you may notice that whenever the board proposes a rule change, a notice is posted on the Secretary of State website stating the proposed rule change is not in violation of law.)
 The board does not make the law.
 It enforces law and writes rules that interpret it.

-A great example of this is that historically the Board has denied advanced practice nurses as eligible supervisors because the GA law requires supervisors to be psychiatrists, psychologists or LPC LCSW LMFT–they cannot be approved as supervisors per law.
-Within the law however, the board can write rules that clarify and provide detailed requirements for what defines an eligible clinical supervisor.
+A great example of this is that historically the Board has denied advanced practice nurses as eligible supervisors because the GA law requires supervisors to be psychiatrists, psychologists or LPC LCSW LMFT.
+Within that law however, the board can write rules that clarify and provide detailed requirements for what defines an eligible clinical supervisor.